 “Let me think about that…” Siri responds before she returns a book with that title and says, “This might answer your question.”
 Yeah, no thanks.
 I reach back and pull my hair over my shoulder, still soft and floaty from today’s treatment.
 It’s so long, even after the trim.

 “I cut my hair today,” I say to Siri.
 “Should I cut it all off?”

 “I’m sure I don’t know,” Siri responds.
 Of course, you don’t… you’re a phone.

 “Don’t you dare.”

 His baritone voice hums to me from the entrance of the patio… our patio.
 I don’t raise my head to his voice, only to his feet and legs clad in tan cargo shorts and hiking boots.
 He’s got a few scrapes where I can see that he’s been rock-climbing or something, but nothing where the skin is broken.
 His feet move over to me and now he’s squatting in front of me.

-“How was you day?
-Did you enjoy the spa?”
-He says softly.
+“How was your day?
+Did you enjoy the spa?” he asks softly.
 Without a word, I throw my arms around his neck and hold on for dear life.
 He gasps as I bury my nose in his neck and inhale deeply.
 He smells like the outdoors… and his own unmistakable scent.
 I don’t want to think, I just want to hold him, and I want him to hold me.

 Hold me, please…